dfreder1/Text2Adx/README.md

    In your text input file:

--Data can be either upper or lower case, the script converts it all to upper case.
+*Data can be either upper or lower case, the script converts it all to upper case.
--The field should be separated by spaces, and only the Comments can have spaces, all other data should have no spaces within them.
+*The field should be separated by spaces, and only the Comments can have spaces, all other data should have no spaces within them.
--All 10 fields must be included, but can be "0" if you want to keep it blank -The date should be entered as 20200730 to represent July 30 2020 -The frequency should be entered in kHz, and can include decimals.
+*All 10 fields must be included, but can be "0" if you want to keep it blank *The date should be entered as 20200730 to represent July 30 2020 *The frequency should be entered in kHz, and can include decimals.
--The script will convert, say 14062.9 to 14.0629 in the adx.
+*The script will convert, say 14062.9 to 14.0629 in the adx.
--The time should be entered as 0435 to represent 4:35 UTC.
+*The time should be entered as 0435 to represent 4:35 UTC.
--The time should be entered as 1422 to represent 14:22 UTC -The Time Off can be entered as "t" and the program will just use the Time field (Time off will equal time on).
+*The time should be entered as 1422 to represent 14:22 UTC *The Time Off can be entered as "t" and the program will just use the Time field (Time off will equal time on).
 I never record the time off, but i probably should :)

 ## Example